pastor0711/st-auto-tagger-new-api/README.md

 ## Installation and Usage

-1. Install using SillyTavern's third-party extension importer
+1. Install using SillyTavern's third party extension importer
 2. Set up your Chub.ai API token (see Authentication Setup above)
 3. Use the extension buttons in the Extensions panel